 The National Library's visual collections include photographs, prints & drawings and ephemera.

-This category includes information on digital collections.
+This category includes information on digital collections, the NLI Web Archive and digitisation programme.